YohanF1245/pigeon-devis-2-back-java/doc/business-rules.md

 - B.R.
 6: User can't request a password reset link

 ## Role management
 - B.R.
-7: A user must have at least one role
+7: A user must have exactly one role
 - B.R.
 8: A user is automatically assigned the USER role upon registration
 - B.R.
-9: Only administrators can assign the ADMIN role to users
+9: Only administrators can change a user's role to ADMIN
 - B.R.
-10: A user can have multiple roles
+10: A user cannot have multiple roles simultaneously
 - B.R.
-11: A user's roles cannot be empty
+11: A user's role cannot be empty
 - B.R.
 12: Only administrators can modify user roles

 ## Dashboard management